List of Australia Test cricket records: Team wins, losses, draws and ties

-As of June 2025, Australia has played 851 Test matches resulting in 405 victories, 228 defeats, 216 draws and 2 ties for an overall winning percentage of 47.59, the highest winning percentage of Test playing teams.
-Australia has played the second-highest number of Test matches, behind England who have competed in 1,058.
-Australia has never lost or drawn a match against Zimbabwe, the only team to do so.
+As of June 2025, Australia has played 874 Test matches resulting in 419 victories, 234 defeats, 219 draws and 2 ties for an overall winning percentage of 47.94, the highest winning percentage of Test playing teams.
+Australia has played the second-highest number of Test matches, behind England who have competed in 1,084.
+Australia has never lost or drawn a match against Zimbabwe, the only team to do so save for Ireland.
 Australia is also the only team to win their debut Test match with every other team losing their first Test except Zimbabwe who drew against India.

 Team scoring records

 Most runs in an innings

 The highest innings total scored in Test cricket came in the series between Sri Lanka and India in August 1997.
 Playing in the first Test at R. Premadasa Stadium in Colombo, the hosts posted a first innings total of 6/952d.
 This broke the longstanding record of 7/903d which England set against Australia in the final Test of the 1938 Ashes series at The Oval.
-The fifth Test of the 1954–55 series against the West Indies saw Australia set their highest innings total of 8/758d, the eighth-highest score in Test cricket.
+The fifth Test of the 1954–55 series against the West Indies saw Australia set their highest innings total of 8/758d, the ninth-highest score in Test cricket.